joniles/mpxj/mkdocs/docs/howto-read-primavera.md

 ```

 You can also connect to a standalone SQLite P6 database.
 This
-is easier to achieve as a specific reader class has bee created
+is easier to achieve as a specific reader class has been created
 which manages the database connection for you:

 ```java